rhoai-mlops/lab-instructions/docs/8-the-supporting-acts/4-code-analysis.md

         - https://github.com/dependency-check/dependency-check-sonar-plugin/releases/download/3.1.0/sonar-dependency-check-plugin-3.1.0.jar
     ```

-    _What a great way to make a password more secure!
+> ⚠️ What a great way to make a password more secure!
 Just add some 🍬 sweet numbers and 🧂 salty special characters...
-Yup, we'd like to update the default admin password of SonarQube AND we are aware that it is not sensible to store credentials as plaintext here but we haven't discussed Secret Management with GitOps, so hang in there!🫣_
+Yup, we'd like to update the default admin password of SonarQube AND we are aware that it is not sensible to store credentials as plaintext here but we haven't discussed Secret Management with GitOps, so hang in there!🫣

 3. Push the changes and let Argo CD to deploy SonarQube: